-Nick Churton of Mayfair Office suggests some suitable prep before entering the property market this autumn.
+Nick Churton of Mayfair Office suggests it’s not just our children who might be learning some timely lessons this autumn.

 Mortgage lending at its highest in seven years’, ‘House prices jump 4.3% in the three months to July - the highest quarterly growth for 11 years’, ‘Rents across England and Wales rose faster in July than in any month since records began in 2009’.
 All these recent headlines point to a property market that is flying.
 Or is it?

 Have we finally shrugged off the dark days of 2008?
 Perhaps we haven’t, for other headlines suggest a property crisis.
 There are far too few houses being built for the increasing demand.
 There is a crying need for more social housing.
 The rental sector will continue to grow because it is too difficult for first time buyers to get onto the property ladder - and all this on next-to-zero interest rates.
 What happens when they start to rise which could be next year?
 Also those startling headlines are across the board.
 They don’t show that some regions are still suffering and that London is not so buoyant as it was.

 So what does this mean for the autumn market – the after-the-holidays, back-to-school property market?
 It means that, as ever, pricing is key.
 Sellers shouldn’t get too carried away by the headlines.
 Just because one area is doing well doesn’t mean all are.
 And when there is extraordinary pressure on prices brought on by lack of stock it often means there could be a dip in values when there is a surfeit of stock later.